 Download or pin the infographic below for simple tips on what and when to eat before and after exercise.

 A healthy diet and exercise plan go hand-in-hand.
-If running a race is part of your fitness plan, get resources for developing a training schedule from the CHI St. Joseph Health Run Club.
+If running a race is part of your fitness plan, get resources for developing a training schedule from the St. Joseph Health Run Club.

 AHA | Food as Fuel Before, During and After Workouts

 U.S. News & World Report | The Best Fitness Foods: What to Eat Before, During and After Your Workout